ralfonso/astromech/content/fuelstream-backend.rst

 ways to solve this including directing all content-generating traffic to a single server and replicating the assets via rsync.
 I've found that using `GlusterFS`_ provides a very robust and reliable system for file replication.

 GlusterFS is very cool.
 Two servers in the cluster do nothing but store files.
-The web-servers have a network filesystem share and writes to that share are immediately replicated to both GlusterFS servers.
+The web-servers have a network filesystem share and file writes to that share are immediately replicated to both GlusterFS servers.
 Every asset stored in Gluster essentially has two physical copies, one on each file server.
 If one of them goes down, the GlusterFS client (on the web-servers) is smart enough to switch to the other server.
 When the server comes back up, it heals itself from the active server.